apache/nuttx/configs/sama5d2-xult/README.txt

     NOTES:

-    1. This configuration uses the FLEXCOM4 for the serial console.
+    1. This configuration uses the UART1 (PD2 and PD3) for the serial
-       REVISIT:  This was intended to support an Arduino serial shield, however, I think there are be problems with the FLEXCOM4 pins at the at the Arduino connector.
+       console.
+USART1 is available at the "DBGU" RS-232 connector (J24).

-       It might be better to switch to USART1 (PD3 and PD4) which is available at the "DBGU" RS-232 connector (J24).
        This is easily changed by reconfiguring to (1) enable a different serial peripheral, and (2) selecting that serial peripheral as the console device.

     2. By default, this configuration is set up to build on Windows